gbiele/Stan_MPI_Threading/README.md

 # MPI and threading in Stan
-Comparison of MPI and threading for beta binomial regression models in Stan.

 Richard McElreath has a nice [tutorial on using map_rect and threading in Stan](https://github.com/rmcelreath/cmdstan_map_rect_tutorial).
 The aim of this repository is to briefly describe how to compile models with map_rect for MPI, and to compare speed gains through threading and MPI.
 Discussions in the [Stan forums](https://discourse.mc-stan.org/) show that MPI should be faster, so the main goal is to see how much faster MPI is compared to threading.